Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and

-Steeped in chaos, manipulation, and a bittersweet love affair, The Wolf of Wall Street is a one-of-a-kind film that sets the benchmark for other films.
-Disarmingly poignant yet hilarious, this survival story is a rollercoaster ride—one crafted with passion and love.
+Steeped in chaos, manipulation, and a bittersweet love affair, The Wolf of Wall Street is a one-of-a-kind film that sets the benchmark for black comedy movies.
+Disarmingly poignant yet hilarious, this biographical story about a stockbroker is a rollercoaster ride—one crafted with passion and love.

 But I shall be brief.
-Tempting as it may be, I won't unduly eulogize this crafty affair.
+Tempting as it may be, I don't want to spend too much time praising this film.
 You're here to find some movies like The Wolf of Wall Street.
 Let's get right into it.

 - The Big Short